General UPS FAQs

 Can I hookup a surge strip to the UPS unit?

 Surge strips cannot be installed before OR after the UPS unit.
 Doing so will void the UPS’s warranty.
 If you require additional units, please upgrade your UPS to a unit that has more outlets.
-If you need a longer input cord, you can purchase a UL certified extension cord that is rated for the respective current of the unit.
-This cord MUST be a single-outlet extension cord.

 I am not getting any power from the Battery/Surge outlets, only the Surge outlets?